Register here for our next Boater Safety Class on May 18th and 19th!

 Americas Boating Course textbook

-The fifth chapter which is not required or part of the exam deals with using charts and basic coastal navigation which we often cover in a separate session for those who wish to learn more about basic navigation and piloting.
+The fifth chapter which is not required or part of the exam deals with using charts and basic coastal navigation which we often cover in a separate class session for those who wish to learn more about basic navigation and piloting.

 Along with the textbook, Tampa Power Squadron will provide a number of additional items that are useful for both safety and compliance.
 These will assist the student in meeting the United States Coast Guard and other requirements and expanding their knowledge.
 Also, the students will have the opportunity to arrange a courtesy vessel examination of their boats to confirm they meet all state and federal requirements.